KubaM381/WebBuilder/js/README.md

-always with `zoomOverride: 1` since the stage is never zoom-scaled) so both cart-item/recommend-card sub-part dragging and top-level component dragging show the same Canva-style alignment guides as `canvas/canvas.js` and `layout/header-footer.js`. `resolveLayoutMap()` is the single place deciding whether a given part key belongs to `itemDisplay.layout` or `recommendDisplay.layout`.
-The resize handle on the article representation (`component:itemRepresentation`) is a resize, not a move, and has no snapping — that has always been out of scope. **Read `../docs/CART_EDITOR_TASKS.md` before changing this file** — it is the current, authoritative task/bug list for this module.
+always with `zoomOverride: 1` since the stage is never zoom-scaled) so both cart-item/recommend-card sub-part dragging and top-level component dragging show the same Canva-style alignment guides as `canvas/canvas.js` and `layout/header-footer-render.js`. `resolveLayoutMap()` is the single place deciding whether a given part key belongs to `itemDisplay.layout` or `recommendDisplay.layout`.
+The resize handle on the article representation (`component:itemRepresentation`) is a resize, not a move, and has no snapping — that has always been out of scope. **Read `../docs/CART_EDITOR_TASKS.md` before changing this file.** This file mixes several concerns (stage rendering, drag interaction, panel rendering, field bindings) and is a candidate for a further split — see `docs/STRUCTURE_PLAN.md` Phase 3.

 ### `toolbar.js`
 Top toolbar: zoom controls (delegates to `canvas/canvas.js`), undo/redo